 have disgraced myself by force of will or by the so called right of due ownership

 on a person.
 In my mind it bespeaks of rape.

 relationship with Sally Hemmings who was also my daughters best friend and

 my wife's favorite.
 However, there were many relatives of mine in the area and I think there was even a black man later killed

 in a fight with a relative of mine over Sally's affections.

 Then there was the issue of Sally being my departed wife's half sister.
 It is well known that I made a promise of never marrying again after my wife died out of respect and love for her.
-If I had such respect that forswore marrying again then I certainly would not have betray that love and respect by sleeping with her half sister.
+If I had such respect that forswore marrying again then I certainly would not have betrayed that love and respect by sleeping with her half sister.
 That is a horrible thought for me to think of even today.